Tuesday, March 31, 2015

 "Mr. Anderszewski is regarded as one of the outstanding musicians of his generation.
 In the 2014-2015 season, he can be heard in recital at Vienna's Konzerthaus and Amsterdam's Concertgebouw.
 His orchestral engagements include appearances with the London Symphony Orchestra, NHK Symphony Orchestra, and Vienna Symphony Orchestra, as well as three appearances in Bamberg as part of a residency with the Bamberg Symphony Orchestra.
 Additional highlights include a series of recitals with baritone Matthias Goerne in Vienna, Berlin, and London."

-Piotr Anderszewski performing at Carnegie Hall on Thursday.
+Review: Piotr Anderszewski Goes for Dim Lights and Intimacy at Carnegie Hall

 Tuesday, March 17, 2015